Martinez runs for 4 TDs, K-State stuns No. 6 Sooners 41-34

 Dillon Gabriel passed for 330 yards and four touchdowns and Eric Gray ran for 114 yards for the Sooners (3-1, 0-1).

+“I think coming out really fast helped us as a unit,” Martinez said.
+“Immediately, we knew we could score on these guys.”

+The Wildcats gained 279 yards in the first half to take a 24-17 lead at the break.

-Martinez scored his third touchdown run of the game from 15 yards out to put Kansas State up 34-20 over Oklahoma with 8 minutes to play.
+Martinez scored his third touchdown run of the game from 15 yards out to put Kansas State up 34-20 with 8 minutes to play.

 Gabriel found Brayden Willis for a 1-yard touchdown pass with 4:36 remaining to cut Kansas State’s lead to 34-27.
-But on Kansas State’s next possession, Martinez broke loose for 55 yards on a third-and-16.
-He finished the drive with a 1-yard scoring run — his fourth rushing touchdown of the game.
+But on the Wildcats’ next possession, Martinez broke loose for 55 yards on a third-and-16.
+He finished the drive with a 1-yard scoring run — his fourth touchdown rushing of the game.

-Gabriel found Willis for a 10-yard touchdown pass with 35 seconds left, and the Sooners cut the deficit to 41-34.
+Gabriel found Willis for a 10-yard touchdown pass with 35 seconds left, and the Sooners cut the deficit to 41-34, but Kansas State’s Kade Warner recovered Oklahoma’s onside kick.

+“They onside kicked it to the kid that’s got the best hands on our team in Kade Warner, and I felt pretty good,” Klieman said.
+“When he recovered that, I was like, ‘Wow.
+We’re going to beat these guys again here.’
+It’s amazing to do this two times in a row here.”

 THE TAKEAWAY